 Avast virus and malware protection

-Short of randomly or deliberately encountering a virus, malware, or ransomware, testing the comprehensiveness of antivirus software is a bit tricky.
+Short of encountering a virus, malware, or ransomware, testing the comprehensiveness of antivirus software is a bit tricky.
 Instead of creating a virtual machine or compromising actual devices, we lean heavily on the independent industry-respected analysis of outlets like AV-Test and AV-Comparatives, both of which regularly perform real-world tests of up-to-date antivirus software.

 Avast vs other antivirus services